 With some interviews taking an entire day, the company with the pain-free interview process is the one that nabs candidates.

 Opening up free time for candidates to interview on the weekends is a way for them to have a candidate-driven experience.

 However, it shouldn’t come at the expense of a recruiter’s time.

 Are Weekend Interviews Worth It?

 There are more jobs in the US than workers.
 Because of this, candidate experience is a key differentiator.
-There are many ways to create a great candidate experience, from giving goody bags at the onsite interview to replying to candidates in a timely manner.
+There are many ways to give candidates a great hiring experience, from conveying company mission and values in the interview process, to replying to candidates in a timely manner.

 Are weekend interviews part of that equation?